20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 The mapping here is more complicated to replicate the same falloff as redshift.
 One question you might have is why we're dividing our colours by the constants: notice that they're the same constants we use to calculate $Y$.
 This ensures that our new colour is equivalent in power/brightness to the old one

 One problem specific to blueshift is that our energy is unbounded, and our pixels can become infinitely bright.
-Its therefore much more aesthetically pleasing to spill over the extra energy into white once we max out the blue colour
+Its therefore much more aesthetically pleasing to spill over the extra energy into white once we max out the blue colour - which is shown in the full code sample

 ## Physically accurate wavelength rendering